zkxl/zkxl.github.io/_posts/2017-01-10-stable-marriage.md

 A variation of SMP, ship maintenance schedule problem.
 Safety rule: no two ships can be in the same port on the same day.
 Each ship has its own monthly schedule in terms of stopping at which port on which day of the month.
 Find an algorithm so that each ship can find a port to stop for maintenance for the rest of the month without violating the safety rule.

 __Analysis:__
-_- There are n ships and n ports.
+_There are n ships and n ports._
-- Eventually we want to find a set of (ship, port) pairs where there's no collision.
+_Eventually we want to find a set of (ship, port) pairs where there's no collision._
-- If ports accept ships that come early, it will be less flexible and more likely to collide later.
+_If ports accept ships that come early, it will be less flexible and more likely to collide later._
-- If ships decide on ports too late, it will be more likely that they miss the right port and thus collide.
+_If ships decide on ports too late, it will be more likely that they miss the right port and thus collide.__
-- Therefore each port should prefer ships that arrive later than the earlier ones.
+_Therefore each port should prefer ships that arrive later than the earlier ones._
-- And each ship should prefer ports that are scheduled earlier than the later ones._
+_And each ship should prefer ports that are scheduled earlier than the later ones._

+__NOTE:__ the essence of this variation is the preference list is very implicit.
+While in RAP, the match of the number of slots and the number of students is very implicit.

 __Set up preference_list and run G-S algorithm to find a stable match:__
-_- Each port ranks ships from latest to earliest.
+_Each port ranks ships from latest to earliest.
-- Each ship ranks ports from earliest to latest._
+_Each ship ranks ports from earliest to latest._

 __Prove it is working:__
-_- Suppose there is a collision where s' later arrived at p but (s, p) are already matched. s' ended up being matched with p'.
+_Suppose there is a collision where s' later arrived at p but (s, p) are already matched. s' ended up being matched with p'._
-- This indicates that:
+_This indicates that:_
-- 1) p ranked s' higher than s since s' arrived at p later than s.
+1. _p ranked s' higher than s since s' arrived at p later than s._
-- 2) s' ranked p higher than p' since s' arrived at p earlier than p'.
+2. _s' ranked p higher than p' since s' arrived at p earlier than p'._
-- That makes an instability between (s, p) and (s', p')._
+_That makes an instability between (s, p) and (s', p')._

 ---